aptech/docs/docs/CR-detl.rst

 ::

-    //The 'call' keyword tells GAUSS to ignore the values
+    // The 'call' keyword tells GAUSS to ignore the values
-    //returned from chol
+    // returned from chol
     call chol(x);
     xd = detl;